lana-k/sqliteviz/README.md

 ## Get started

-The latest release of sqliteviz is running on [github pages][6].
+The latest release of sqliteviz is running on [Github pages][6].
 The simplest way to start is to use sqliteviz there.

 ### Choose a databese file